Cybernaut-Official/RemoveBg/README.md

 **Download the resources:**

-You can also download the resources from here: https://rb.gy/yraydk
+You can also download the resources from here: [Click here to download](http://tiny.cc/cybernaut-diy-python)

 (or)